Niels Benedikter

 For travel within Morocco there are three main options: collective taxis collecting six passengers before departing and covering distances up a few hours drive ("grands taxis"), buses (CTM and Supratours can be booked online, local bus schedules instead should be known to hotels and can be booked at the bus stations), and ONCF trains between the main cities.

-On the return trip, plan a significant safety margin in Algeciras as ferries may run a few hours late.
+On the return trip to Europe, plan a significant safety margin in Algeciras as ferries may run a few hours late.
 We took the FRS ferry departing 8am from Tangier Ville, went for lunch at "LA CATA TAPAS" and then took a train departing 15:03 from Algeciras for Cordoba.
 We stayed overnight in Cordoba, continued the next day to Barcelona, where we stayed again overnight.

 There are only two fast trains heading north from Barcelona per day (at least in Spring 2023).
 We took a TGV for Paris departing at 10:33 from Barcelona Sants.
 Book early, at it may sell out or at least get very expensive.
 (This TGV also offers a convenient connection to Milan, with changes in Valence TGV and Chambéry Challes-les-Eaux, check Trainline.)